StarGraph: Knowledge Representation Learning based on Incomplete Two-hop Subgraph: Experiments

 \subsection{Detailed Settings}

-We set batch-size to 512, negative-sampling-size to 64, and train the model for 500,000 steps.
-The learning rate is initialized to 0.0005 and decreased by 0.1 at half the maximum training step.
+We set batch-size to 512, negative-sampling-size to 64, and train the model for 500,000 steps on ogbi-wikikg2 and 100,000 steps on fb15k-237.
+The learning rate is initialized to 0.0001 unless otherwise stated, and decreased by 0.1 at half the maximum training step.
 Dropout is adopted after each linear layer, and the drop-ratio is 0.05.
 AdamW is used as the optimizer in our experiments.

-Hyper-parameter $u$ in equation (\ref{equ:triplere_new}) is tuned and set to 0.1 according to model performance on validation set, and $\gamma$ in equation (\ref{equ:objective}) is set to 6.0 following PairRE \cite{chao2021pairre}.
+For the generated incomplete subgraphs, anchors are always required.
+The paths and the supplementary nodes are optional, which are not included in subgraphs unless being specified.
+The number of anchors and neighbors (if used) sampled for each subgraph is fixed to 20 and 5 respectively, and any shortfall is filled with the [PAD] token.
+The default values for the embedding dimension are $D_A=256$, $D_N=32$.
+Hyper-parameter $u$ in equation (\ref{equ:triplere_new}) is tuned and set to 0.1 on ogbi-wikikg2 and 1.0 on fb15k-237, and $\gamma$ in equation (\ref{equ:objective}) is set to 6.0 following PairRE \cite{chao2021pairre}.

-Unless otherwise stated, we adopt self-attention network as the encoder, and set $D_A=256$, $D_N=32$.
-The number of anchors and neighbors sampled for each subgraph is fixed as 20 and 5 respectively.